Sunday services 2022:

 A traditional Anglican service, containing prayer book liturgy, hymns and communion.

-A contemporary all-age gathering which is a bit more relaxed in feel with contemporary music and discussion time after the talk.
+A contemporary all-age gathering which is a lot more relaxed in feel with contemporary music and kids time talk.
 We share communion together once per month.

 He loves people in a radical, counter cultural way.